colton-gabertan/SecurityShepherdLabs/README.md

 ### Filter Behavior
 ![image](https://user-images.githubusercontent.com/66766340/147015483-ee91bdf9-a7a5-46df-8f73-b5d1032cd99e.png)

 Nice, it looks like we're getting a bit warmer.
 It included the second "on", but filtered out the "click".
 So logically, this filter may work in a manner where if it detects the substring "on", it will look for "click" (or any other event handler tag) after, and if the substring "click" is present, it will filter it out.
 However, anything after the intial "on" is fair game, especially since it allowed a second instance of the substring "on".
-We can also assume that if we trigger the second part of the filter, it will likely leave and excess input in as well.
+We can also assume that if we trigger the second part of the filter, it will likely leave any excess input in as well.

 So it looks like we'll simply have to play by the rules of the filter.
 But first, I'll draft up a bit of pseudo code to show it on a programatic level: